 Documents to be submitted by applicants:

-Cover letter indicating why the applicant wishes to start the program, and what her special field of interest is.
+Motivation letter indicating why the applicant wishes to start the program, and what her special field of interest is.

 Curriculum Vitae including applicant’s previous achievements (scholarships, publications, conference presentations, completed films/videos, festival organization etc.).